DTT2411/DTSurveyAnalytics/README.md

 To my knowledge there are no unresolved bugs remaining within the application.

 ## Deployment
 The application was deployed via Heroku.
-The dedicated page for the application is here: INSERT FINAL LINK
+The dedicated page for the application is here: https://dt-survey-analytics-703eb2156e77.herokuapp.com/

 ### Requirements
 Required modules are stored in the `requirements.txt` file in the repository.<br>